Vietnam weather Overview

-Laos attracts many travellers who consider northern Thailand to now be over-developed or “touristed out” and are looking for places less inundated with foreigners.
+Laos attracts many travelers who consider northern Thailand to now be over-developed or “touristed out” and are looking for places less inundated with foreigners.

 Ironically, most of these tourists still stick to a now well-trodden path through the Land of a Million Elephants — though even these destinations retain an allure little diminished by the crowds.

-Incredibly romantic Luang Prabang should be considered a must see, with its glittering temples, saffron-robed monks, and sleepy riverine lifestyle.
-The pace has moved up a notch since the tourists have arrived, as slick cafes jostle for space with chic boutiques showcasing the best Laotian wares: intricate weavings, elaborate silver trinkets and speciality foods.
+Incredibly romantic Luang Prabang should be considered a must-see, with its glittering temples, saffron-robed monks, and sleepy riverine lifestyle.
+The pace has moved up a notch since the tourists have arrived, as slick cafes jostle for space with chic boutiques showcasing the best Laotian wares: intricate weavings, elaborate silver trinkets, and specialty foods.

-For the independent traveller, those are just the standard spots to tick off the list, with plenty more to be discovered.
+For the independent traveler, those are just the standard spots to tick off the list, with plenty more to be discovered.

-The far south of Laos is also slowly emerging as a trekking centre.
-Although many shoot straight down to Si Phan Don, hanging out on Don Khong, Don Dhet and Don Khon for a taste of lazy island life and a spot of dolphin watching.
+The far south of Laos is also slowly emerging as a trekking center.
+Although many shoots straight down to Si Phan Don, hanging out on Don Khong, Don Dhet and Don Khon for a taste of lazy island life and a spot of dolphin watching.
 There is a lot to see and experience in between for the more intrepid.
-Tha Khaek and Savannakhet offer nascent trekking and caving, while Attapeu, Pakse, Champasak and Salavan are all worthy spots to while away a few days exploring.
+Tha Khaek and Savannakhet offer nascent trekking and caving, while Attapeu, Pakse, Champasak, and Salavan are all worthy spots to while away a few days exploring.